HannahEA/social-network/README.md

 migrate -database sqlite3:///backend/pkg/db/database/database.db -path backend/pkg/db/migrations/database up
 )

-# How To Run social-network
+# How To Run 'social-network'

-# to run 'social-network' in Docker:
+# Run 'social-network' in Docker:
+1. To check docker status type: systemctl status docker
-1. In VSC terminal access 'social-network' root folder and type: sudo docker-compose up
+2. In VSC terminal access 'social-network' root folder and type: systemctl start docker sudo docker-compose up
-2. When images have been built and the containers are running, go to browser url address and type: http//localhost:3000
+3. When images have been built and the containers are running, go to browser url address and type: http//localhost:3000

 To exit Docker: